 The Faculty PDRC Bylaws require that the committee “recommend faculty for professional development activities and ensure that recommended eligible faculty have created plans for study, research, or work experience that promote professional development congruent with institutional priorities and faculty needs.”
 (Emphasis added.)

 Status of Actionable Improvement Plan

+Feedback: This section should be included above in the format provided at the Standard Committee Meetings.
+Please remember to tap on AIER as a resource for linking your electronic documents within these reports AHEAD of time.

 Standard 1B2.
 Engage all stakeholders in the College’s continuous planning processes so that there is a clear understanding of roles and expectations among all constituents.